 You can make Presets with the Base Characteristics tool.
 In a Preset, you can store an ICC Profile, a Curve, or both.

 A Preset is convenient because it gives you quick access to a specific setting.
 Imagine a custom made profile or profile-curve combination.
 You can read more on Presets in Capture One Presets.

-Another advantage of a Preset is that when you have multiple images selected, the Preset is applied to all selected images at once.
+Another advantage of a Preset is that when you have multiple images selected, the Preset applies to all selected images at once.
 This is much quicker than the usual copy-and-apply steps for transferring adjustments.

 The working of the Base Characteristics tool is based on the concept of a Defaults.
 These Defaults are a combination of ICC Profile and Curve.

 When you reset the tool and when you import or capture new images, the Defaults are applied.
 Obviously you can change the Defaults at any time.

 In case you prefer a different ICC Profile or Curve as Defaults, you can change the Defaults into that other profile with curve combination.